-To help avoid this sense of dread, we have compiled a list of things you can do to budget for a vacation.
+To help avoid this dread, we have compiled a list of things you can do to budget for a vacation.
 This way, when you are done sipping Mai Tais and getting some sun, you won’t feel burned by your bank.
-In this blog post we show you how to budget for a vacation.
+This blog post shows you how to budget for a vacation.

 What Do Vacations Typically Cost?

-The different types of vacations you can take are practically limitless, which can cause costs to fluctuate greatly.
+The different types of vacations you can take are practically limitless, which can cause costs to fluctuate wildly.

-Costs are rising, and the main driver of vacation costs is transportation, which the survey reports accounts for 38.5% of the total spend.
-After transportation, you can then expect to spend the most on food and entertainment, followed by lodging.
+Costs are rising, and the main driver of vacation costs is transportation, which the survey reports account for 38.5% of the total spend.
+After transportation, you can expect to spend the most on food and entertainment, followed by lodging.

-The surprising truth of it all is that people are willing to go into debt to go on vacation.
+The surprising truth is that people are willing to go into debt to go on vacation.
 A Vrbo survey from 2019 found that 37% of Millennials and 27% of Gen-Xers were willing to go into debt to get away.
 This number is compared with 15% of Baby Boomers.